Kerulos catalyzes new, creative approaches to saving wildlife.

-She and Kerulos faculty and bear expert Charlie Russell are co-authoring The Buddha and the Bear - a book to be published by Spring on the science, ethics, and policy of living well with grizzlies.
+She and Kerulos faculty and bear expert Charlie Russell are co-authoring Buddha and the Bear - a book on the science, ethics, and policy of living well with grizzlies.
 Board president and faculty Ann Southcombe will be publishing her second book on insights from more than 35 years experience working in wildlife rehabilitation of gorillas, orangutans, bears, squirrels and many other species.

 In order to reach the broader international community, we are developing an active translation program (Spanish, Chinese, Swahili) for our publications so that this work can be accessed and used in countries of origin.

 Kerulos is explicitly trans-species, the understanding that humans and other animals have common capacities to think, feel, dream, aspire, and experience consciousness.
 This open recognition sparks re-discovery of essential identity, a way of living aligned with nature, and seeing through external form to a relational space of common communication and meaning making.
 We call this nature-based consciousness, ways of living that benefit all animals as illustrated in the story of the Star Thrower.